near/docs/docs/validator/validator-faq.md

 ### What is a validator?

 We use validator as the name for nodes that are engaged in building and maintaining the network.
-There are three different roles validators are automatically selected to.
-Block producer, Chunk-Block producer, and fishermen or validators.
+There are three different roles validators are automatically selected to do:

+1. Block producer
+2. Chunk-Block producer
+3. Fishermen are validators

 The block producer is responsible for creating and broadcasting the block that contains all the current chunks (shard blocks).
 In comparison, the chunk producer collects transactions for the given shard.

 The collection of transactions for the shard is called a chunk.
 Once a chunk and a block is created, the information has to be communicated to other chunk producers, fisherman and other validator nodes on the network.
 Fisherman and other validator nodes provide security by verifying the validity of state transitions in different blocks.

 ### How do I become a validator?